Welcome to today's edition of the Rush 24-7 podcast.

 C-SPAN does not know how to deal with this.

-I I guarantee they're probably pulling their heads out.
+They're probably pulling their heads out.

 So there's an orchestrated campaign now.

-This has become a just a sad thing.
+This has become just a sad thing.

 It's become a joke.

-In fact, let's take this occasion to go to the audio sound bites.
+In fact, let's take this occasion to go to the audio soundbites.

-Bowling said, You're starting to see it.
+Bowling said, you're starting to see it.

-Is that what we're seeing, Bob?
+Now, is that what we're seeing, Bob?

-The attack by his opponents by Gingrich and Perry on Bain backfired in a big way.
+The attack by his opponents, by Gingrich and Perry on Bain, backfired in a big way.

-And if you look at what Rush Limbaugh and some of these others who have not had nice things to say about Romney, came strongly to his defense by saying, What are you doing?
+And if you look at what Rush Limbaugh and some of these others who have not had nice things to say about Romney came strongly to his defense by saying, what are you doing?

 Why are you playing the Democrats' card out?